 From 2007-2013, my “heavy” leg day exercises were done with the Smith and leg press machines.
-I pushed hard, lifted heavy, but over that six-year period, all I got was big, shapeless legs.
-This made me jealous of other women’s legs, wondering how they got them so muscular and lean.
+I trained hard, lifted heavy, but over that six-year period, all I got were big, shapeless legs.
+This made me jealous of other women who had well-developed, shapely legs.
+Diet aside, my body fat percentage never reached above 16%, so my muscles were not washed out by fat.
+I put on muscle, just not in the way I hoped.
 This was especially frustrating because I was a personal trainer, and I believed I understood what was necessary to get my dream legs, and I thought I was doing those things.
-The root of my problem was my emphasis on bodybuilding-style training — machine and isolation-focused exercises — aesthetic training rather than athletic training.
-In 2014, I started listening to a professional strength coach podcast, and learned about functional, unilateral, and “athletic” training — training for movement, not for standing on a stage.
+The root of my problem was my emphasis on bodybuilding-style training: machine and isolation-focused exercises, aesthetic training rather than athletic training.
+In 2014, I started listening to a professional strength coach podcast and learned about functional, unilateral, and “athletic” exercises — training for movement, not for posing on a stage.

-Cornerstones professional athletic training are pushing the body through space unrestricted, multi-directionally, forcing muscles to work synergistically to execute a movement.
-For strength, these coaches ditch machines (or use them very minimal and often for injury recovery, not for muscle development).
+The primary principle of functional athletic training is mastering multi-directional movement through space, forcing the muscles to work synergistically to execute a movement.
+For strength, these coaches ditch machines (or use them very minimally and often for injury recovery, not for muscle development).
 They laugh at leg extension machines, Smiths, and leg presses.
-Instead, they emphasize pushing the body through open space with free-weight barbell squats, lunges, and other functional movements.
-The muscle synergy required to perform these exercise unaided intensely stimulates muscles for maximum muscle growth.
+Instead, they emphasize pushing the body through open space with free-weight barbell squats, lunges, and other athletic movements.
+The muscle synergy required to perform these exercises unaided by a machine intensely stimulates muscles for maximum growth.

-Free weight exercises or compound exercises burn more calories than isolation movements.
-This is because, as opposed to isolating one muscle group, multiple muscle groups must work together to perform a free weight exercise.
+Free weight exercises (compound exercises) burn more calories than isolation movements.
+This is because, as opposed to isolating one muscle group, compound exercises force multiple muscle groups to work together.

 I’m not trying to discourage anyone from using machines.
-Machine exercises are fine for people who have injuries, the elderly, and people who have built a good overall physique and only wish to perfect a specific muscle group (by the way, this can create muscle imbalances and lead to injury).
-If you currently have machine dependence, try doing barbell squats without the Smith or walking lunges instead of stationary or pulsing lunges.
-Your body will have to learn how to balance as well as carry weight through free space.
-You’ll probably have to go down some pounds, or ten, or more, but your body will be working harder with less poundage.
-In time, you should see the difference.
-I did.
+Machine exercises can be helpful for people who have injuries, the elderly, and those who have built a good overall physique and only wish to perfect a specific muscle group (by the way, this can create muscle imbalances and lead to injury).
+If you currently have machine dependence, try doing barbell squats without the Smith or walking lunges instead of stationary lunges, and note the change in stress placed on your body.
+When unaided by machines, your body is forced to balance as well as carry any weights you’re holding or lifting through free space.
+You might have to lower the weight you’re lifting by a few pounds — or ten or more — but your body will be working harder with less poundage.
+In time, you should notice positive adaptations.
+I surely did.